elibroftw/blog.elijahlopez.ca/content/about.md

 ---
 title: "About"
 description: "Elijah Lopez is a developer who is constantly pushing the limits of technology"
+summary: "Elijah Lopez is a developer who is constantly pushing the limits of technology"
 date: "2019-02-28"
 aliases:
   - 'about-us'